D4D25A/PIAR/README.md

 # Getting Started
 To get started as a client you need to open the client directory and run ```client.py``` and you're good to go.
 You will need tkinter installed.

+# TODO
+* script doesn't stop when closing the tkinter window
+* the project is messy and requires deep cleaning